kexiZeroing/kexiZeroing.github.io/src/blog/start-to-use-cursor-and-copilot.md

 What happens when you send a prompt in Copilot Chat?

 ```
 System Prompt
 (core identity and global rules, tool use instructions, output format instructions)
   ↓
 User Prompt
 (environment info, workspace info and project file structure)
   ↓
 User Prompt
 (current date/time, file you added to chat)
   ↓
 User Request: "write a function that..."
 ```

 ### Agent Skills

+Agent Skills are a lightweight, open format for extending AI agent capabilities with specialized knowledge and workflows.
+At its core, a skill is a folder containing a `SKILL.md` file.
+This file includes metadata and instructions that tell an agent how to perform a specific task.
+More at https://agentskills.io/

 You can create Agent Skills to teach Copilot how to perform specialized tasks in a specific, repeatable way.
 Agent Skills are folders containing instructions, scripts, and resources that Copilot automatically loads when relevant to your prompt.
 Skills support is coming to the stable version of VS Code in early January 2026.